You are here

 I teach courses providing general introductions to American Indian Studies and the archaeology of North American Indians, and more advanced courses on archaeological theory, the global historical archaeology of indigenous peoples, and political economy in archaeology.
 I also offer hands-on training courses in archaeological excavation and laboratory analysis that tap into the rich archaeological resources of the Finger Lakes region.

 I have a great interest in the long-term scope of indigenous archaeology in Central New York.
-I have delivered public talks on the archaeology of the region to audiences in Bath, Canandaigua, Geneva, Ithaca, Liverpool, Lodi, McLean, Montour Falls, Tyrone, Trumansburg, and Waverly.
+I have delivered public talks on the archaeology of the region to audiences in Bath, Canandaigua, Geneva, Ithaca, Liverpool, Lodi, McLean, Montour Falls, Salamanca, Tyrone, Trumansburg, and Waverly.

 - American Indian Studies